pmainguet/udemy-courses/Javascript/README.md

             mike.calculateAge=john.calculateAge

+  3. Bind

+      - Function borrowing: return a new function based on another function

+                  healthyfoods.displayFirstFood.bind(junkfoods)

-  3. Bind - CARRYING: creation of a function based on another function with some preset arguments
+      - CURRYING: return a new function based on another function with some preset arguments (but not all of them for example)

                   var johnFriendly = john.presentation.bind(john, 'friendly')
                   johnFriendly('morning')

+      - When you nest functions in an object, it disassociates the inner function from the surrounding object, you use .bind(this) on the function call to reassociate it

+NOTA: For more details, please refer to http://www.scriptonitejs.com/js-call-apply-bind/

 # <a name="g"></a> G - MODULES

-* Important aspect of any robust application's architecture
+- Important aspect of any robust application's architecture
-* Keep the units of code for a project both cleanly separated and organized
+- Keep the units of code for a project both cleanly separated and organized
-* Encapsulate some data into privacy and expose other data publicly
+- Encapsulate some data into privacy and expose other data publicly

 ## Implementing the Module Pattern

-* One of the most popular design pattern in Javascript
+- One of the most popular design pattern in Javascript
-* Data Encapsulation allow us to hide the implementation details of a specific module, ie to hide certain variables and method while exposing a public interface (API)
+- Data Encapsulation allow us to hide the implementation details of a specific module, ie to hide certain variables and method while exposing a public interface (API)
-* Module pattern only use closures and IIFE: we define the module as a IIFE with private method and variables and we return an object that return all variables and function we want to be public.
+- Module pattern only use closures and IIFE: we define the module as a IIFE with private method and variables and we return an object that return all variables and function we want to be public.

             var budgetController = (function () {